Kristopher-Ray/polaris-us.org/content/focus/russia.md

 weight: 3
 title: Standing Up To Russia
 slug: russia
-summary: "It is critical to remind Americans: President Biden has failed at one of the most important tasks facing American presidents since 1945: preventing wars of conquest on the European continent.
-The Biden Administration is happy to enable the media hounding conservatives over differences about Ukraine policy, but conservatives must not let Biden off the hook for his deterrence failures."
+summary: "President Biden has failed at one of the most important tasks facing American presidents since 1945: preventing wars of conquest on the European continent.
+Conservatives must not let Biden off the hook for his deterrence failures.
+This war should never have started and with the right policies could have advanced a Ukrainian victory.
+Instead, Europe continues to experience its most significant land war in generations."
-btn_label: Find out how to help stop the spread of tyranny abroad →
+btn_label: More on Biden’s Ukraine policy failures →
 image: /img/focus/img_standing-up-to-russia.jpg
 section_img: /img/focus/putin.webp
 memorandums: russia